gertst/node-red-contrib-velbus/README.md

 # node-red-contrib-velbus

 WORK IN PROGRESS - This is a custom Node Red plugin to connect the Velleman Velbus home automation system to Node Red.
-IT'S STILL AN UNFINISHED VERSION!
+IT'S STILL AN UNFINISHED VERSION, but runs non stop and flawless on my PI since Jan 19, 2019.

 It requires a serial (USB) connection from Velbus to the computer where Node Red is running.